chef/chef-oss-practices/repo-management/project-required-setup.md

 ### CODE_OF_CONDUCT.md

-GitHub displays the code of conduct file when a user opens a new PR or Issue.
-We want to make sure everyone reads and understands our code of conduct, so this file needs to be included in every project repository.
+GitHub displays the Code of Conduct file when a user opens a new PR or Issue.
+We want to make sure everyone reads and understands our Code of Conduct, so this file needs to be included in every project repository.

 ### TEAMS.md